Rental and housing assistance for single mothers.

-Catholic Charities can often provide single moms with a fresh start.
+Catholic Charities can often provide low income or divorced single moms with a fresh start.
 They also help teenage mothers as well as immigrants, Hispanics and Spanish speakers.
 The national charity organization can help anyone, regardless of their religion, and many services and locations have special rent and housing programs for single mothers and their children.
 There may also be emergency shelters on site.

 Single mothers and their children can often be provided with housing as they work towards an independent, structured program in order to achieve their longer term goals and maximize self-sufficiency.
 Read more Catholic Charity programs and find the location to call in your state.

-CoAbode - This non-profit agency will provide housing and indirect rental assistance for single mothers by allowing them to in effect share their expenses with other single parents.
+CoAbode - This non-profit agency will provide housing as well as indirect rental assistance for single mothers by allowing them to in effect share their expenses with other single parents.
 All applicants are screened and the service will do its best to ensure the parties are compatible.
 The service is free to clients.
 Sharing housing expenses, including energy bills and your monthly rent, can help ensure that mothers have a home for their children and themselves.
 Learn more on housing assistance for single moms from CoAdobe.

 Rehousing and rent assistance - Other agencies offer support to families with children.
 Whether the household is run by a mother or struggling parent, the tenant can apply for housing services.
 There are government grants, eviction prevention resources, and other programs.
 Even some low cost loans may be involved.
 Find additional help for paying rent.

 YWCA - This is one of the nation’s leading non-profit charity organizations that focuses on helping women, single parents, and their children.
-While direct financial assistance for paying rent will be rare, the centers may offer a number of housing resources.
+While direct financial or housing assistance for paying rent will be rare, the centers may offer a number of housing resources.
 The specifics will vary by location and state, but can include transitional housing, information on rental voucher programs, case management services, and they can also provide referrals too. read more YWCA assistance programs.